HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_updateservicedoc.md

 #### Inventory Components in iLO Repository
 The iLO Repository is a collection that supports the $expand operation.
 Perform a GET operation on the collection and its members to inventory the repository.

-Available data for each members includes:
+Available data for each member includes:

 |Property|PATCHable?|Detail|
 |---|---|---|